-At Learn To Uke, not only are we committed to helping you be a better ukulele player and making you smile every day, we are also dedicated to safeguarding and preserving your privacy when you visit our site or communicate electronically with us.
+At Learn To Uke, not only are we committed to helping you be a better ukulele player and making you smile, we are also dedicated to safeguarding and preserving your privacy when you visit our site or communicate electronically with us.

 This Privacy Notice (“Notice”) explains what happens to any personal data you provide to us, or that we collect from you when you are on this website or our associated shop.
 We do update this Notice from time to time so please do review this Notice regularly if you care about what we do with your personal data.